Questions Every Business Owner Should Ask in January

 Should I expand my business?

-• Will expansion generate more market share and leverage what I’ve already accomplished?
+• Will expansion generate more market share and capitalize on what I’ve already accomplished?

 • Is this the right time for me to expand my business?
-That is since the skills I need to open a business and expand one are very similar, can I answer “Yes” to the questions I’d ask myself if I was just starting the company?
+That is, since the skills I need to open a business and expand one are very similar, can I answer “Yes” to the questions I’d ask myself if I was just starting the company?
+As a new business owner, seeking advice from experienced entrepreneurs can provide valuable insights into the expansion process.

-If you can provide positive answers to all of these questions you will have a foundation on which to determine whether or not it would be advisable for you to expand your business.
+If you can provide positive answers to all of these questions, you’ll have a foundation on which to determine whether or not it would be advisable for you to expand your business.

 Should I close my business down?

-Should I begin to plan for my exit as a business owner?
+Should I begin to plan for my exit as a small business owner?

 • The best time to sell is always when you don’t have to because that’s when you have the greatest number of alternatives and the most lucrative payout.

-• If you don’t choose when to exit your business, something or someone else will choose it for you, and that’s never a good thing
+• If you don’t choose when to exit your business, something or someone else will choose it for you, and that’s never a good thing.
+A strong company culture can also play a crucial role in ensuring a smooth transition and maintaining business continuity.

 This is extremely important because, if you don’t keep these realities in mind, you will be leaving everything you’ve worked for up to chance, and that’s the opposite of what you did to become and remain successful.
 It’s essential that you continue to control whatever you can control.

-© 2013 Bill McBean, author of The Facts of Business Life: What Every Successful Business Owner Knows that You Don’t
+© Bill McBean, author of The Facts of Business Life: What Every Successful Business Owner Knows that You Don’t.

 Related Articles